Sangarshanan/programming-languages/sml/part-1/README.md

 If we had mutation, life would be different.
 Suppose we could say, “change the second part of the pair x is bound to so that it holds 5 instead of 4.”
 Then we would have to wonder if #2 y would be 4 or 5.

 In case you are curious, we would expect that the **code above would create aliasing**: by returning pr, the sort_pair function would return an alias to its argument.
 That is more efficient than this version, which would create another pair with exactly the same contents

+## Lessons

+This will be a little subjective

+- I realized I haven't been using recursion as effectively as I could have, its quite powerful.
+I am still not able to effectively actualize problems with recursion and I am hoping that gets better with practice
+- How much Immutability in a language can offer interms of guarantees and understandability. your code naturally becomes  more predictable this way and compiler is a better friend
+- I am starting to hate the default sml repl